-Sitting in a natural dip in the land to the south of the Royal Mile, adjacent to the old infirmary buildings and behind Edinburgh University's George Square area, for many years a small stream ran through the Meadows area from east to west.
-This rendered the area a shallow loch at best, and a swampy marshland at worst.
-This helped to keep the city supplied with fresh water prior to the first piped supply being brought into the city from Comiston in the 1670s.
+Sitting in a natural dip in the land to the south of the Royal Mile, adjacent to the old infirmary buildings and behind Edinburgh University's George Square area, the Meadows is a popular expanse of open space in the heart of Edinburgh's Old Town.

-Middle Meadow Walk, the tree-line avenue which cuts across the park, was created, and over 1,200 trees planted around the area to provide colour and shade.
-One of the gardeners who helped to create the park was William Burnes; later in life Burnes's son would be adopted as one of Scotland's most famous sons, the poet Robert Burns.
+Middle Meadow Walk, the tree-line avenue which cuts across the park, was created during Hope's time, and over 1,200 trees planted around the area to provide colour and shade.
+One of the gardeners who helped to create the park was William Burnes - later in life Burnes's son (with an altered spelling of his surname) would be adopted as one of Scotland's most famous sons, the poet Robert Burns.

-The Meadows have survived many attempts to develop the area - in the late nineteenth century Middle Meadow Walk was threatened with being widened to allow the faster passage of carriage across the area, and as recently as the 1960s city planners considered running a six-lane motorway through the Meadows.
+The Meadows have survived many attempts to develop the area - in the late nineteenth century Middle Meadow Walk was threatened with being widened to allow the faster passage of carriages across the area, and as recently as the 1960s city planners considered running a six-lane motorway through the Meadows.

 In 1886 a grand public exhibition hall was built on the Meadows, a glass structure to rival the Crystal Palace in London.
 This hosted the first of Edinburgh's many public events with an international flavour, the International Exhibition of Industry, Science and Art.

 At the end of the exhibition the glass pavilion was dismantled, and today the only surviving features of the exhibition are a number of tall sandstone pillars topped by unicorns, at the west end of the park.
 Another feature that survived the exhibition was an arch constructed from four enormous whale bones, which stood at the edge of the park on Melville Drive.
 In 2014 the arch was removed for maintenance and restoration - Jawbone Walk now no longer features the bones which gave it its name!